 - They set the sex drive wayyyyyyy too high.

 - They overestimated how resilient the local males would be.
 Modern humans are remarkably squishy compared to nearly every other species.

-Sil and Patrick are not the same type of creature.It would explain certain inconsistencies.
-Like why Patrick's true form doesn't look anything like that of Sil's son.
-And why Sil took much longer to develop from fertilized egg to baby than seems normal for her species (she was presumably implanted in a human surrogate mother, and her species doesn't have whatever mechanisms allowed Patrick's offspring to just suck 7-9 pounds of material out of their hosts in minutes, so her early growth was dramatically slowed down).
+Sil and Patrick are not the same type of creature.It would explain certain inconsistencies. why Sil took much longer to develop from fertilized egg to baby than seems normal for her species (she was presumably implanted in a human surrogate mother, and her species doesn't have whatever mechanisms allowed Patrick's offspring to just suck 7-9 pounds of material out of their hosts in minutes, so her early growth was dramatically slowed down).
 They are related but distinct species (or subspecies - they're obviously interfertile).
 This theory is also appealing because it removes the third movie's implication that any offspring Sil had would probably have been sickly and sterile so she could never have been a serious threat to humanity.
 And it would provide a handy excuse for any fanfic writers who might want to throw out some of the things we learned about the creatures in the second and third movie.

 The aliens are a seed/specialized unit of a superorganism.The aliens are fast-maturing, fast-breeding creatures which seem to operate largely on hard-wired instinct, which isn't a life strategy that one would typically associate with selection for high intelligence.
 It would make sense, however, if they're specialized autonomous units designed to serve the purposes some larger superorganism, something like the Tyrannids or Zerg.